rahil627/haxera/_treasure-chest/README.txt

-this folder is just a treasure chest to quickly grab shit from as i need them
+this folder is just a treasure chest to quickly grab shit from as i need them think of it as a useful junk bin that you go to when you need to make something :)

 TODO: learn how licenses work